Yibo-Zuo/Sports-Dual-Agent/README.md

-# y# General Physical Education Teaching System
+# General Physical Education Teaching System

 An intelligent teaching system based on a knowledge graph and dual-agent regulation, designed to support structured instructional path generation and adaptive learning regulation.